-Urban habitat: commonly found in disturbed areas, gravel, cultivated landscapes; thrives sandy and rocky soils in full sun.
+Urban habitat: Commonly found in disturbed areas, gravel, near walls, meadows, and cultivated landscapes.
+It thrives sandy and rocky soils in full sun.

-History: Arenaria serpyllifolia is widely distributed throughout the world and common in all regions of the US.
-The exact date of its introduction into North America is unclear.
-In China and India, the plant has a history of medicinal use to treat cough, fever, tuberculosis, dysentery, bladder aliments, and is a diuretic.
+History / human uses: The exact date of the introduction of A. serpyllifolia into North America is unclear.
+In China and India, the plant has a history of medicinal use to treat cough, fever, tuberculosis, dysentery, bladder aliments, and used as a diuretic.
 The entire plant is edible and has commonly been used as a pot-herb.